Tbrennan6/IcelandicNow/docs/05_step_into_grammar/05_singular_personal_pronouns.md

 | **Dative**     | honum         | henni        | því        |
 | **Genitive**   | hans          | hennar       | þess       |

-The third-person pronoun forms are much less consistant than the first and second-person ones.
+The third-person pronoun forms are much less consistent than the first and second-person ones, but that doesn’t mean we should neglect learning them.
+Taking the time to master their endings will pay off greatly in the near future when we study strong nouns, other pronouns, and adjectives.

 **Conversation 1:**\
 Person 1: Hvar er **hann**? - (Where is he?)\